Conveyancing Solicitors in Grays

 At Bird & Co, we provide a dedicated online conveyancing service, which means that we are able to offer all of our services remotely.
 There’s no need for you to visit us at our physical offices, unless you feel as though it would be beneficial for you.

-When you choose to work us, you will have the benefit of having direct correspondence with our team, including a direct email address for the solicitor who is handling your case.
+When you choose to work with us, you will have the benefit of having direct correspondence with our team, including a direct email address for the solicitor who is handling your case.
+This means you will always be able to speak to someone who knows you and your case if you need an update or have a question.

-We hold an accreditation for the Law Society Conveyancing Quality Scheme.
+You can be assured that our expertise has been independently recognised.
+We hold accreditation from the Law Society Conveyancing Quality Scheme.
 This means we will:

 - Provide high quality legal advice